 Younger generations, particularly Millennials and Generation Z employees, benefit hugely from this employee management approach.
 With slightly older employees, you can be more certain they have already built up most of the skills needed to perform their job.
 However, younger employees will still look to be molded by their leaders, developing their skills and growing within the organization.

 Initially, employee growth is fairly easy to recognize.
 Within the first few years, it’s fairly simple to recognize how far an employee has come.
 The problem is this plateaus, and the longer an employee works for a company, the less care and attention is paid to their growth.
 Sometimes, leaders may not be able to see when a member of their team hasn’t achieved the success expected of them when they were first hired.
 Here, we will talk about some signs to watch out for that indicate an employee isn’t reaching their full potential.
+Using the eLeaP system also enables you to uncover these issues before they persist and fester.
+Take a free 30-day free trial of eLeaP and see how your employees start to blossom.

 Failure to Meet Goals